Can Dogs Eat Raw Chicken? Fact Checked by our Vet

 Raw chicken can spread resistant bacteria

 The poultry industry uses plenty of antibiotics to treat and prevent disease.
 However, systemic antibiotic use has fostered resistant bacteria that aren’t fazed by traditional treatments.
 Eating antibiotic-treated raw chicken, or giving raw chicken to your dog, can help spread these resistant pathogens.
-If your dog were to get sick from their food, it would be more difficult to treat, as they may have antibiotic resistant bacteria in their bodies.
+Meaning that if your dog were to get sick from their food, it would be more difficult to treat, as they may have antibiotic resistant bacteria in their bodies.

 Raw chicken consumption might pose health risks for you